SoSmart® Rafter ScrewsDec 11, 2020

 Specialized SoSmart® Rafter screws

 Multiform Fasteners Co., Ltd. has also been dedicated to developing unique self-tapping wood screws with specific features tailored to specialized uses.
 For example, this article introduces the new engineered STS, SoSmart® Rafter Screw, with two different pitches, allowing them to draw a pair of members tightly together as long as the change of pitch is located right in the interface between the two members.
 The additional thread section under the head has smaller pitch as the regular thread—this ensures a certain amount of clamping force between two elements against the external uplift force.
-Instead of transferring the load from one element to the other relying on the material between them, the loads are transferred direclty through the screw shaft.
+Uplift force refers to the forces which can lift a structure.
+The forces are generated when high wind blow over the top of the structure, creating suction that can lift the roof.
+Instead of transferring the load from one element to the other relying on the material between them, the loads are transferred directly through the screw shaft.
 The small cylinder head with a transition neck is ideally arranged to be properly countersunk with the member.
 Another advantage of this developed screws is a 3-in-1 thread profile on the lower section, allowing it to aggressively bite in the workpiece and tightly draw together multiple members without the need of pre-drilling.

 Composite Decking ScrewDec 10, 2020